aptos-foundation/AIPs/aips/aip-41.md

  > This is an optional yet highly encouraged section where you may include an example of what you are seeking in this proposal.
 This can be in the form of code, diagrams, or even plain text.
 Ideally, we have a link to a living repository of code exemplifying the standard, or, for simpler cases, inline code.

+There is a reference **dummy** implementation of the proposed `aptos_std::randomness` API and a **proper** implementation of the `lottery` example [in this PR](https://github.com/aptos-labs/aptos-core/pull/9581), which should be merged soon.

-**TODO:** Include link to reference implementation once available.
+**TODO:** Update with link to `move-examples/` code once merged.

 ## Risks and Drawbacks

  > Express here the potential negative ramifications of taking on this proposal.
 What are the hazards?

 There is a risk of proposing an **easy-to-misuse** API.

+### Accidentally re-generating the same randomness

-For example, it would be bad if developers are able to misuse the API to return identical randomness across multiple invocations (excluding allowed collisions, of course).
-A **mutable RNG-based design** avoids this.
+It should be impossible to misuse the API to re-sample a previously-sampled piece of randomness (excluding allowed collisions, of course).

-Specifically, if a developer creates two RNG objects:
+An example of this would be if a developer creates two RNG objects:

 ```
 let rng1 = randomness::rng();
 let rng2 = randomness::rng();
 ```

-...and uses each one to sample two random, say, `u256` integers `n1` and `n2` :
+...and uses each one to sample two, say, `u256` integers `n1` and `n2` :

 ```
 let n1 = randomness::u256(&mut rng1);
 let n2 = randomness::u256(&mut rng2);
 ```

-...then we would like that the entropy used to generate `n2` (via `rng2`) be (likely) different than the entropy used to generate `n1` (via `rng1`).
+What the developer does **NOT** want is for `n1` and `n2` to always end up equal because they were sampled from the same underlying RNG with the same entropy.

-This can be done by ensuring that the entropy underneath `rng2` will (likely) be different than the entropy  on `rng1`.
+This can be avoided by ensuring that the entropy underneath `rng2` will (**likely**) be different than the entropy  on `rng1`.

-As a consequence, developers **cannot make a mistake** and accidentally generate the same randomness twice while wanting different randomness.
+As a result, developers **cannot make a mistake** and accidentally sample once when they expected to sample twice.

-**Why only “likely” different?**: We say “likely” due to the underlying cryptographic implementation of the entropy mutation, which will have a negligible probability (i.e., $< 1/2^{128}$) of not actually mutating the entropy (e.g., due to collisions in hash functions).
+**Why will the entropy only be “likely” different?**: We say “likely” due to the underlying cryptographic implementation of the entropy mutation, which will have a negligible probability (e.g.., $< 1/2^{128}$) of not actually mutating the entropy (e.g., due to collisions in hash functions).

 **Note:** As an alternative, the API could also **abort** upon seeing a second `randomness::rng()` call in the same TXN.
 However, it is unclear if this would prevent use-cases where two `entry` functions call each other yet both make calls to `randomness::rng()`.